reisenberger/architecture-center/docs/guide/design-principles/partition.md

 - Partition a VM cluster to avoid limits on the number of VMs per scale set or the number of cores per subscription.

-There are several ways to partition a database:
+A database can be partitioned *horizontally*, *vertically*, or *functionally*.

-- Horizontal partitioning, also called sharding.
-Each partition holds data for a subset of the total data set.
+- In horizontal partitioning, also called sharding, each partition holds data for a subset of the total data set.
 The partitions share the same data schema.
 For example, customers whose names start with A&ndash;M go into one partition, N&ndash;Z into another partition.

-- Vertical partitioning.
-Each partition holds a subset of the fields for the items in the data store.
+- In vertical partitioning, each partition holds a subset of the fields for the items in the data store.
 For example, put frequently accessed fields in one partition, and less frequently accessed fields in another.

-- Functional partitioning.
-Data is partitioned according to how it is used by each bounded context in the system.
+- In functional partitioning, data is partitioned according to how it is used by each bounded context in the system.
 For example, store invoice data in one partition and product inventory data in another.
 The schemas are independent.

-There are pros and cons to each.
 For more detailed guidance, see [Data partitioning][data-partitioning-guidance].

 If you partition a cluster, you will need a way to route requests to the correct partition, for example by using layer-7 routing or Azure Traffic Manager.